-- 2.4.2 Any failure or malfunction that lasts more than thirty (30) minutes and affects a top light or flashing obstruction light, regardless of its position, should be reported immediately by calling Outage Reporting and Notice to Airmen (NOTAM) 877-487-6867, or for Alaska 800-478-3576, so a NOTAM can be issued.
-Lights that are voluntary (not required by an FAA determination) do not require a NOTAM.
-For structures that are regulated by the FCC, the FCC advises that noncompliance with notification procedures could subject the sponsor to penalties or monetary forfeitures. - 2.4.3 The following information should be specified for outage reporting: - 1.
+- 2.4.1.
+Any failure or malfunction that lasts more than thirty (30) minutes and affects a top light, flashing obstruction light regardless of its position, wind turbine lighting fixture, or wind turbine synchronization should be reported immediately by calling Outage Reporting and Notice to Airmen (NOTAM) at 877-487-6867, or in Alaska 800-478- 3576, so a NOTAM can be issued.
+For structures that are regulated by the FCC, the FCC advises that noncompliance with notification procedures could subject the Sponsor to penalties or monetary forfeitures.
+Voluntarily installed lights (not required by an FAA determination) do not require a NOTAM. - 2.4.2.
+The following information should be specified for outage reporting: - 1.
 Name of persons or organizations reporting the light failures, including any title, address, and telephone number. - 2.
 The type of structure. - 3.
-Location of structure (including latitude and longitude, if known, prominent structures, landmarks, etc.). - 4.
+Location of structure (including latitude and longitude, prominent structures, landmarks, etc.). - 4.
 Height of structure AGL/above mean sea level (AMSL) if known. - 5.
-A return to service date. - 6.
-FCC Antenna Structure Registration Number (for structures that are regulated by the FCC).

-Note: When the primary lamp in a double obstruction light fails, and the secondary lamp comes on, no report is required.
+Return to service date. - FCC Antenna Structure Registration Number (for structures that are regulated by the FCC).
+Note: When the primary lamp in a double obstruction light fails and the secondary lamp comes on, no report is required.